Could you get your motor matched in your power drive system?

 Let’s have a short closer look.
 While the diagram above shows the drive as a simple conversion from fixed voltage and frequency to variable voltage and frequency, the reality is quite different.

-The AC-voltage from the power grid is rectified and via intelligent high frequency switching recombined to a nearly sinusoidal output voltage.
+The AC voltage from the power grid is rectified and, via intelligent high-frequency switching, recombined to a nearly sinusoidal output voltage.
 Depending on the quality of this output voltage, the reliability of your motor might be endangered:

-- Your motor will heat-up more and be noisier.
+- Your motor will heat up more and be noisier.

 Solutions when reusing your existing motor:

-Some vfd-manufacturers might impose in their offer supplemental output filters.
-Please note that these supplemental output filters can be of a significant cost and might also introduce performance restrictions on the power drive system.
-Your vfd-manufacturer should also provide specifications on the preferred motor output cable, combined with clear installation instructions (EMC (*)).
-The measures to avoid damaging bearing currents in your motor and even in your machine might require thorough investigation.
+You will need to require insights and reassurances from your variable frequency drive manufacturer.
+Some VFD manufacturers might impose in their offer supplemental output filters.
+So that you know, these supplemental output filters can be costly and might also introduce performance restrictions on the power drive system.
+Your VFD manufacturer should also provide specifications on the preferred motor output cable and clear installation instructions (EMC (*)).
+Preventing damaging bearing currents in your motor and machine might require a thorough investigation.

 Conclusion: